Skip to main content

 Disease susceptibility is associated with variants affecting the gene represented in this entry.

-An autosomal recessive, rare, childhood cancer predisposition syndrome encompassing a broad tumor spectrum.
+An autosomal recessive form of mismatch repair cancer syndrome, a childhood cancer predisposition syndrome encompassing a broad tumor spectrum.
 This includes hematological malignancies, central nervous system tumors, Lynch syndrome-associated malignancies such as colorectal tumors as well as multiple intestinal polyps, embryonic tumors and rhabdomyosarcoma.
 Multiple cafe-au-lait macules, a feature reminiscent of neurofibromatosis type 1, are often found as first manifestation of the underlying cancer.
-Areas of skin hypopigmentation have also been reported in MMRCS patients.

 None